Mathematical specification of hitomezashi designs: Fibonacci snowflakes and Pell persimmons

 \subsection{Fibonacci snowflakes are hitomezashi loops}

-Investigation of a possible connection between hitomezashi loops and the fully-packed loop models of statistical mechanics led us to the remarkable image found in the blog of Labb\'{e} (2010).
-It could almost be a hitomezashi chart.
-Mouths and crosses sit inside and around a larger polyomino (drawn there in blue), and in such a way that the [central part of] the design can be stitched using hitomezashi running stitches (Hayes \& Seaton, 2020).
-This larger polyomino is one of the Fibonacci snowflakes or tiles.
+Investigation of a possible connection between hitomezashi loops and the fully packed loop models of statistical mechanics led us to the remarkable image found in the blog of Labb\'{e} (2010) reproduced as Figure \ref{labbe}.
+Mouths and crosses sit inside a larger polyomino, and in such a way that the central part of the design can be stitched using hitomezashi running stitches (Hayes \& Seaton, 2020).
+This larger polyomino is one of the Fibonacci snowflakes.

-\textit{Fibonacci snowflakes} also sometimes called \textit{Fibonacci tiles} or \textit{Fibonacci polyominoes} were introduced by Blondin-Mass\'{e} et al. (2009).
+\textit{Fibonacci snowflakes}, also sometimes called \textit{Fibonacci tiles} or \textit{Fibonacci polyominoes}, were introduced by Blondin-Mass\'{e} et al. (2009).
 These are polyominoes defined using a subset of a family of words on two letters concatenated in such a way that the number of letters in the word $q_n$ is the $n$-th \textit{Fibonacci number}, $F_n$.
 (These words are related to, but not identical to, the sequence of finite words leading in the limit to the Fibonacci word.)
 The alphabet used is $\{L, R\}$ indicating unit length steps to the left or right on a square grid.
 In particular

 where $\overline{q}$ denotes $L\leftrightarrow R$ in $q$, and $q_0=\epsilon$ and $q_1=R$.
 The $n$-th Fibonacci snowflake has as its boundary curve the four-fold concatenation $(q_{3n+1})^4$ (Blondin-Mass\'{e}, Brlek, Garon, et al., 2011).
 Note that these steps are drawn without lifting one's pen from the page; they are not created in two stages as hitomezashi loops are.
 The first few are shown in Figure \ref{snow}.